-Review: Festive Staycation At The Idle Rocks, St Mawes
+Review: Staycation At The Idle Rocks, St Mawes

-When it comes to staycations in 2020, the more remote, the better.
-The tiny fishing village of St Mawes was voted the best seaside destination by Which readers this year, so if you’re looking to escape from it all, a journey to this Cornish haven is just the ticket.
+When it comes to winter staycations in 2021, the more remote, the better.
+The tiny fishing village of St Mawes was voted the best seaside destination by Which readers last year, so if you’re looking to escape from it all, a journey to this Cornish haven is just the ticket to look forward to.
 Rebecca Cox checks in to boutique hotel The Idle Rocks in the heart of the village to see if a weekender by the sea lives up to the hype…

 The Idle Rocks Review